SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/host-process-metrics.md

 ## Installing the Alerts

-The next few sections provide instructions for installing the Sumo App and Alerts for hosts and processes.
+The next few sections provide instructions for installing the Sumo app and Alerts for hosts and processes.
 These instructions assume you have already set up a collection as described in Collecting Metrics for Host and Processes.

 Sumo Logic has provided out-of-the-box alerts available through [Sumo Logic monitors](/docs/alerts/monitors) to help you monitor your hosts and processes.
 These alerts are built based on metrics and logs datasets and include preset thresholds based on industry best practices and recommendations.